frugalware/frugalware.gitlab.io/content/package/claws-mail-plugin-bsfilter.md

 sha1sum = "1a41efbff2040eee40075ca18aa7189e112195dd"
 depends = "['claws-mail=4.1.1']"
 +++
-Check all messages that are received from an IMAP, LOCAL or POP account for spam using Bsfilter."
+Check all messages that are received from an IMAP, LOCAL or POP account for spam using Bsfilter.

 {{< files text="show files" >}}* /usr/lib/claws-mail/plugins/bsfilter.so
 {{< /files >}}